mytardis/mytardis/docs/ref/app_migration.rst

 The "--location" and "--directory" options determine where the archives are sent.
 If --directory is used, the archives are saved to a local directory.
 Otherwise, they are transferred to the selected Location, defaulting to a configured Location.

 When an Experiment is archived to a Location, a record is added to the Archive table to facilitate retrieval and possible restoration in the future.

-In addition, you can choose to remove the online Replicas of the Datafiles (replacing them with offline Replicas), or to remove all Experiment / Dataset / Datafile metadata.
+You can also choose to remove the online Replicas of the archived Datafiles (replacing them with offline Replicas), or to remove all Experiment / Dataset / Datafile data and metadata.
+Note that a Dataset (and its Datafiles) will not be removed if it is in multiple Experiments.
+To make that happen, you need to (fully) remove all of the Experiments involved.

 The options are as follows: